claygod/coffer/README.md

 Get a list of all keys with prefix specified in the argument (prefix is the begging of record string).

-#### RecordsListWithSuffix

-Get a list of all the keys with specified suffix in the argument (Suffix is in the ending of record string).

 ## Config

 If you specify the path to the database directory all configuration parameters will be